sharovatov/teamlead/articles/tests-persuasion.md

 What can we do here?
 Start with yourself — prove you’re trustworthy.

 I want to note here that we are not obliged to go this extra mile of course, but if our goal is (as discussed) to introduce autotests, we need to consider psychological issues that might stop us from succeeding.

+#### The manager of ‘manual QA’ department is afraid not to grow

+In some companies there is a separate ‘manual QA’ department where the manager wants to retain or increase the headcount.
+This might mean that that manager will push back any initiatives they might consider ‘dangerous’.

+And automated test certainly look intimidating — I can easily imagine a manager thinking that automated

+advise here: show the benefits
+- QA can sit closer to developers -> time to market decrease
+- QA can grow to autotesters
+- QA can do more exploratory testing
+^ benefits for his team and his headcount

 - small steps
 - give your manager something to brag about